Audi RS 4: B8 bodywork and styling

 Compared to the related B8 S4, the RS 4 features larger bumper air dams and features double exhaust tailpipes compared to the S4's double twin (quadruple) exhaust tailpipes.
 Wider arches allow for a wider axle and wheels.
-It also features a completely remodelled front bumper cover with honeycomb grill compared to the standard A4 and S4, as well as a remodelled rear bumper with honeycomb detailing and minor air diffuser.
+It also features a completely remodelled front bumper cover with honeycomb grille compared to the standard A4 and S4, as well as a remodelled rear bumper with honeycomb detailing and minor air diffuser.
 This generation also reverts to only being offered as an Avant.

 The interior is largely the same but the flat-bottom steering wheel is covered entirely in perforated leather with RS badging on the steering wheel and gear stick.
 The interior dashboard and door liners are also detailed with carbon fibre inserts as standard although there were options to change this to aluminium or piano black.

 SuperSport seats covered partly with leather part Alcantara were standard in the B8 RS 4 but as with the B7, there was a winged backed bucket seat option.
 It was also an option to order the seats covered entirely with leather.